wwt/devasc-data-formats/docs/index.md

 #### Data Meant for Humans to Read

-When we interact with the CLI of a network device, server, storage system, cloud compute platform, etc., we typically send text commands and receive text responses.
-Usually, the responses to our commands are plain text in an **unstructured** format.
-Most times we see the raw data response formatted with a variety of spaces, tabs, numbering, tables, or even text-based graphics, to make it easier for humans to read.
+Interacting with the CLI of servers, storage systems, or network devices typically yields text responses to our text commands.
+The text responses are usually in an **unstructured** format.
+The raw data responses format uses spaces, tabs, numbering, tables, or even text-based graphics to make it easier for humans to read.

 ---